laactech/django-login-required-all/README.md

 ## Usage

 If you followed the installation instructions now all your views are defaulting to require a login.
-To make a view public again you can use the public decorator provided in `stronghold.decorators` like so:
+To make a view public again you can use the public decorator:

 ### For function based views
 ```python